Cycle time

 What the scorecard does not prove yet and which limitations block expansion.

-The names change by industry, but the operating question is the same: did the workflow improve, and did control health stay defensible?
+The names change by workflow, but the operating question is the same: did the workflow improve, did control health stay defensible, and did the system learn from expert feedback?

 Turnaround time, backlog age, manual touches, and first-pass completeness.